SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ![Creating a New Entry](images/Create_Calendar_Entry.png)

 You can create a new calendar entry by clicking the "New" button in the Lightning Card's action panel or by simply dragging open an area on the calendar itself.
 Once you do, you will be presented with a modal with a pull-down containing the names of all of the objects you specified in the `Objects` JSON string in the App Builder configuration panel.
-Once you select an object, the modal will show a form allowing you to fill in the title and start and end times of the new entry.
+Once you select an SObject, the modal will show a form allowing you to fill in the title and start and end times of the new entry.
 If you dragged out an area on the calendar itself, it will automatically show you the start and end times:

 ![New Calendar Entry](images/New_Calendar_Entry.png)